 Organizations can take a more proactive approach and focus on the cost of good quality (COGQ).
 Those that do tend to avoid many of the issues that result from poor supplier quality.

 Prevention costs are associated with processes put in place to prevent quality issues as opposed to detecting and correcting them.
-They include quality and process planning, supplier quality evaluation and audits, and managing supplier relationships.

 The closed-loop system ensures every quality failure is accurately documented and clearly communicated, helping to align your goals and expectations with your suppliers’ performance and quality rating.

 Far from being a cost center, a solid supplier quality management system eliminates waste and non-essential processes throughout the entire supply chain.
-If you’d like to know more about the ROI of supplier management with ETQ, contact us today for a demo.